Children in the Gaza war

-The Gaza war has disproportionately affected children in the Gaza Strip, where they make up about 40% of the population.
-From the start of the war, large numbers of children were killed.
-Early in the war, UN secretary general António Guterres warned that "Gaza is becoming a graveyard for children.
+The Gaza war has disproportionately affected children, who make up about 40% of the population of the Gaza Strip.
+In November 2023, UN Secretary General António Guterres warned that "Gaza is becoming a graveyard for children.
 Hundreds of girls and boys are reportedly being killed or injured every day."
-As the war continued, the toll increased steadily, and by 3 September 2025 at least 19,424 children had been reported killed.
+As the war continued, the toll increased steadily, reaching at least 19,424 children by 3 September 2025.

 Within the first month of the war, about 700,000 children in Gaza had been displaced.
-In May 2025, it was estimated that at least 1.9 million people, roughly 90% of Gaza’s population, had been displaced by the war.
+A May 2025 estimate reports that 1.9 million people, roughly 90% of Gaza's population, had been displaced by the war.
 Many had been uprooted repeatedly, in some cases more than ten times.
 The collapse of essential services created a humanitarian crisis, as families struggled to access food, clean water, and medical care.
 The ongoing crisis also impacted routine vaccinations, leaving thousands of children at risk of preventable disease.
 Additional hardships included inadequate shelter, a lack of adequate winter clothing, and the continuing psychological toll on children's mental health.

 As a result of the war, many children had sustained amputations and other permanent disabilities, as well as psychological trauma.
 Thousands more suffered from dehydration, malnutrition, diseases linked to the lack of clean water such as gastroenteritis, and respiratory diseases.

 In January 2024, two months into the war, the UNICEF deputy director described the situation of children in Gaza as the "most horrific" he had ever seen.
 (Note: He also called for immediate and "unconditional" release of Israeli children who were being held hostage by Hamas.)
 By August 2025, humanitarian conditions for children were reported to have reached an unprecedented level of severity, affecting every aspect of their rights and well-being.
-Nutritional conditions had become catastrophic, with an officially confirmed famine in three of Gaza’s five governorates.
+Nutritional conditions had become catastrophic, with an officially confirmed famine in three of Gaza's five governorates.
+A June 2026 UN Independent International Commission of Inquiry report found that Israel had killed approximately 20,000 children and injured 44,000 more since 7 October 2023.
+The report documented cases of children being killed by single, precise gunshots from snipers and drones, which it said indicated deliberate targeting rather than incidental harm.